chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 date: "2025-11-19"
 author: "Charles Amaya"
 tags: ["Claude", "Demo Not Memo", "AI Coding"]
-excerpt: "here’s a step-by-step recap of how I used Claude to build this website, as described in my first Hello World post."
+excerpt: "Here’s a step-by-step recap of how I used Claude to build this website, as described in my first Hello World post."
 featured: false
 ---